24 Polyglot Experts Reveal 2 Most Useful Tips To Learn A New Language

 Bio: Randy Hunt had a goal to be a “citizen of the world” since he was in Kindergarten.
 By age 18, he had exposure to four languages.
 Now he speaks Spanish, Russian, Italian and is currently making great progress learning Greek.

 On top of that, he can have basic chats in Polish, German, Turkish, French, and Esperanto.
 And he’s had exposure to a couple more handfuls of other languages!

 Randy currently lives in Chicago, Illinois, USA.

-WOW!
+A special thanks to all 24 of these talented ployglots from around the world.
 These tips are amazingly helpful for new language learners.

 We'd love to hear about what has made this process easier for you too!
 What are your tips for learning a new language?